sivx76/Swift-Table/README.md

 If you would like to, you may create any articles, tutorials or videos describing any component of this library.

 Swift Table will always be free to use and openly available.

+If this project helps you, consider donating!
+[Sponsor us here](https://github.com/sponsors/sivx76) to support new innovations for iOS Developers

 ## Collaboration: